-Automotive Vehicle Inspection and Light Maintenance, Certificate of Specialization
+Automotive Vehicle Inspection and Light Maintenance: CS

 Automotive Vehicle Inspection and Light Maintenance Certificate of Specialization teaches students the essential skills needed to gain entry-level employment in the automotive industry.
 Students will gain a deep understanding of safety procedures used in the automotive industry as well as learn how to perform a comprehensive vehicle inspection.
 Students will begin to learn how to perform light maintenance on vehicle fluids, steering and suspension components, and alignments.

 Cost of Attendance.
-For more information on cost of attendance visit MoSCORES.
+For more information on cost of attendance visit MoSCORES

 Program Career and Salary Information.
 Pursuant to Missouri HB 1606 (2018), information regarding the number of credit hours, program length, employment rate, wage data, and graduates employed in careers related to their program of study at St. Louis Community College can be found at the following URL: https://scorecard.mo.gov/scorecard/.
 Search using School / Program “St. Louis Community College” and choose the degree or credential type of interest.